Naman-Pal/SIHMON/ceng355report.md

 ### 2.2 Schematic
 ###### <a name="fig5">Figure 5: Collective Schematic Design</a>

-The schematic circuit design was completed on Fritzing PC software and laid the foundation for our breadboard and hence the PCB circuit.
+The schematic circuit design was completed on Fritzing PC software and laid the foundation for the breadboard and hence the PCB circuit.
 ![Schematic View](https://github.com/PrototypeZone/computer-systems-project-biobytes/assets/98178255/82e7b46b-07fc-4149-bcec-60ad6d77be41)

 ### 2.3 Breadboard
-The breadboard circuit was extensively used to test our circuits and sensors.
-We tested every sensor individually before assembling them onto our PCB.
+The breadboard circuit was extensively used to test the circuits and sensors.
+Every sensor was tested individually before assembling them onto the PCB.

 ###### <a name="fig6.1">Figure 6.1: adxl345 accelerometer sensor breadboard testing</a>
 ![Sensor testing picture 3](https://github.com/PrototypeZone/computer-systems-project-biobytes/assets/98178255/a7d28919-b1b4-4d71-b8bf-20df09e7203f)